How to Keep a Baseball Scorebook: A Guide for Beginners

 3. Record any warm-up pitches: Note these down, as they can count towards pitch limits.

-A tip: always double-check the pitcher’s number before jotting it down to avoid mistakes.
+To avoid mistakes, double-check the pitcher’s number before jotting it down.

 Advanced Scoring Techniques